Mel Lyman: The Fort Hill Community

-After working very intensely on each issue, in the Spring of 1968 the Family gained complete editorial control of Avatar for the final issue of the paper.
+In the Spring of 1968, after working very intensely on each issue, the Family gained complete editorial control of Avatar for the final issue of the paper.
 Later they founded their own magazine, American Avatar, which continued the editorial directions of the newspaper.
 Lyman’s writings in these publications brought increased visibility and public reaction, both positive and negative.

 His writings, along with others in the publications, could be poetic, philosophical, humorous, and confrontational, sometimes simultaneously, as Lyman at various times claimed to be: the living embodiment of Truth, the greatest man in the world, Jesus Christ, and an alien entity sent to Earth in human form by extraterrestrials.
 Such pronouncements were typically delivered with extreme fervor and liberal use of ALL CAPS.

 KPFK Debacle

 According to both Felton and Kindman, Family member Owen deLong applied for and eventually got a job as program director at alternative community radio station KPFK in Los Angeles.
 Although he had not mentioned Lyman or American Avatar, deLong immediately began taking the station in what management and staff considered a peculiar direction.
 When Lyman's "history of rhythm and blues" tapes proved to have been recorded at a volume too low for quality broadcasting, deLong interrupted the third broadcast and asked listeners to call the station complaining about the sound.

 The alacrity with which the switchboard lit up suggested a pre-planned campaign by Family members.
 When recording engineer David Cloud pointed this out, deLong assaulted him and was subsequently fired.
-Family members including Mark Frechette later came to the station ostensibly to remove some shelves they had installed, meanwhile verbally attacking station staff.
+Family members including Mark Frechette later came to the station ostensibly to remove some shelves they had installed, while verbally attacking station staff.
 The police were called and station manager Marvin Segelman hired a private security guard for the station for the next week.
 Family member George Peper confirmed to Felton that Lyman had ordered the attack.